j4mbob/conntrack-lantt-analysis/README.md

 ```

-Arguments can also be read from a JSON file loaded via -loadconfig <path> .  this defaults to lanrtt.json in the same directory as the binary
+Arguments can also be read from a JSON file loaded via -loadconfig    this defaults to lanrtt.json in the same directory as the binary

 network and mask should be set to the vlan 4 network and subnet address on the gateway